-At this stage it is advantageous to connect the Google or Bing Ads account where the campaign will be synced, the reason being that when you start building keywords, Aori can display keyword forecasting data specific to your Google ads account.
+At this stage it is advantageous to connect the Google or Bing Ads account where the campaign will be uploaded, the reason being that when you start building keywords, Aori can display keyword forecasting data specific to your Google ads account.

 Now we move the keyword building.
 Aori uses lists or what we call banks to multiply two or more groups of words together to create all possible combinations.
 Take a look at this example: